 We understand that these are uncertain times.
 However, you can book with confidence with Avalon.
 We are members of ABTA and our flight-inclusive holidays are ATOL protected.
 Your holiday is also covered by the Package Travel Regulations.

 The Association of British Travel Agents (ABTA), of which we are a member, has produced some useful advice to reassure you.
-In short, after 31 January 2020, flights will still continue to operate to and from the EU, and visas will not be required.
+In short, flights will still continue to operate to and from the EU, and visas will not be required throughout the year.
+New rules will take effect on 1 January 2021.
 Here are a few pointers from the experts at ABTA:

 Valid passports can still be used.
 You do not need to have six months left on your passport to travel to the EU.
 Your passport does however need to be valid for the whole of your trip.
 If you're unsure, you can check your passport on the Government's online validity checker here: https://www.gov.uk/check-a-passport-for-travel-to-europe.
 From 2021, this may change depending on any negotiations between the UK and EU.